 You don’t have to get into the incredibly detailed notes that planners sometimes do, but you do need to have some sort of plan to keep track of what’s going on.

-Writing a book in multiple perspectives can be intimidating, but it’s possible and often fun.
+Writing books in multiple perspectives can be intimidating, but it’s possible and often fun.
 I had some hiccups along the way, but it was exhilarating to see the plots and characters weaved together when I read through the complete manuscript.

 Make sure to take notes and keep your reader in mind and I think you’ll be amazed by the finished product.

-What’s the hardest part of writing in multiple perspectives for you?
+What’s the hardest part of writing books with multiple perspectives for you?
 Let me know in the comments!

 Here is the scenario: A mom and her teenage son are getting breakfast together, something they’ve done every Saturday for fourteen years.